Wills, Trusts & Probate

 Engage trusted advisors early

-Communicate openly with family members
+Communicate openly with family and beneficiaries

 Sudden Changes in Estate Documents